Sebastianhju/Runeterra-5e/2.0/Rares.md

 **Poison Loaded**: The first attack with _Serpent's Fang_ each turn deals 2d6 additional poision damage.

 **Shield Reaver**: Once a turn when you hit an attack with _Serpent's Fang_ you can spend a charge to inject venom into the target, giving them cramps in their arms.
-The target must succeed a constitution saving throw (Dc= 10 + proficiency bonus + dex/str modifier) or drop anything in their arms.
+The target must succeed a constitution saving throw, dc equals 9 + two times your proficiency bonus, or drop anything in their arms.

 _You gain +1 to attack and damage rolls using this weapon_